Customer Privacy Notice

 HOW DO WE SHARE YOUR INFORMATION WITH FRAUD PREVENTION AGENCIES?

 The personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment.
-Further details of how your information will be used by us and there Fraud Prevention Agencies and your data protection rights can be found by writing to us at PO Box 547, Ipswich, Suffolk, IP3 9WZ.
-This is also explained in the seperate leaflet which is available from our branches or which can be found by going to www.ibs.co.uk/privacynotice.
+Further details of how your information will be used by us and these Fraud Prevention Agencies and your data protection rights can be found by writing to us at PO Box 547, Ipswich, Suffolk, IP3 9WZ.
+This is also explained in the separate leaflet which is available from our branches or which can be requested by contacting email@example.com.

 WHAT SHOULD YOU DO IF YOUR PERSONAL INFORMATION CHANGES?